Lukhausen/Lepus/typst/supercharged-dhbw/chapters/previouse_methods.typ

 #let previous_methods = [
 = Previous Methodologies and Approaches

 This chapter presents an examination of leading methodological frameworks that have demonstrated significant performance on the ARC-AGI Benchmark.
-While OpenAI's proprietary models currently occupy prominent positions on the leaderboard, our analysis focuses on two independent research teams—"ARChitects" and "Icecuber"—whose open methodologies have achieved substantial results across both the ARC-AGI-1 and ARC-AGI-2 Benchmarks, as illustrated in @arc-leaderboard-mini.
+While OpenAI's proprietary models currently occupy prominent positions on the leaderboard, our analysis focuses on two independent research teams, "ARChitects" and "Icecuber", whose open methodologies have achieved substantial results across both the ARC-AGI-1 and ARC-AGI-2 Benchmarks, as illustrated in @arc-leaderboard-mini.

 #let models_2 = (
     ("Human Panel", "100.0%", "98.0%", "$17.00"),